OREN GERASSI

 • Technical Officer – University of Tasmania School of Arts

-Music and Performance, The Hedberg, 2023 - current
+Music and Performance, The Hedberg, 2023 - Current

 • Production Manager – Mona Foma 2023